Academic

 countriesAll new degree programmes/courses must be submitted to prior accreditation to be funded

-This applies to 3 countries: France, The Netherlands, Spain
+This applies to 4 countries: Croatia, France, The Netherlands, Spain

 countriesAll new degree programmes/courses must be submitted to prior accreditation to be introduced

-This applies to 12 countries: Brandenburg, Czech Republic, Denmark, Flanders, Greece, Hesse, Hungary, Italy, Lithuania, North Rhine-Westphalia, Portugal, Slovakia
+This applies to 10 countries: Flanders, Wallonia, Hungary, Italy, Lithuania, North Rhine-Westphalia, Portugal, Serbia, Slovakia, Slovenia

 countriesOther restrictions